JieyuZ2/ProVision/README.md

 ## Usage

+For augmented scene graph generation, please follow the instruction in [SCENE_GRAPH_GENERATION.md](SCENE_GRAPH_GENERATION.md).

-Please find the demo notebook in the `notebook` folder.
+For instruction generation, please refer to the demo notebook in the `notebook` folder.
 It contains step-by-step guide on
-1. how to generate scene graphs for images using ProVision's scene graph generation pipeline
-2. how to generate single-image instruction data for images using ProVision's data generation engine
+1. how to generate single-image instruction data for images using ProVision's data generation engine
-3. how to generate multi-image instruction data for images using ProVision's data generation engine
+2. how to generate multi-image instruction data for images using ProVision's data generation engine

 For a detailed instruction of the scene graph generation pipeline, refer to `annotate.md`.